 🗓️ The Early Action deadline is December 1.
 Westminster College will release EA admissions decisions no later than December 1.

 ➡️ Find a list of some top colleges that accept significantly more applicants during early decision or early action than during regular admission.

-In 2021, Westminster College accepted 95% of all applicants., around 2,102 of the 2,221 students who applied.
+In 2021, Westminster College accepted 76% of students, about 1,476 of the 1,949 students who applied.

 Schools that are moderately difficult to get into, like Westminster College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Transfer student admissions is moderately difficult.